 Closed Groups

-In our 3-week G-BSP Workgroups participants learn ways to practice self-guided brainspotting to support Self-compassion, show up for Money Issues, or resolve Toxic Self Talk.
-This opportunity will focus on resourcing and expanding depth of emotion processing skills, building toward an ability to begin healing with a therapist or in self-guided ways.
+In each of our G-BSP Workgroups participants learn ways to practice self-guided brainspotting to support Self-compassion, show up for Money Issues, and resolve Toxic Self Talk.
+These opportunity will focus on resourcing and expanding depth of emotion processing skills, building toward an ability to begin healing with a therapist or in self-guided ways.
 We center practice by choice, and honor each participants own comfort level.
 We only admit participants to this workgroup that are working with a therapist or mentor at this organization.

 Click HERE to schedule group brainspotting.